coopdevs/ciutat_oberta/presentation.md

 ### Software as a common

+It is an infrastructure and not a tool

+Developed globally, offered locally

 ---

 ### Single core team

 Devs/PO/QA from all local projects

-Reduce operational costs to minimum
+Reduces operational costs

-Low barrier cost for new instances
+Lowers barrier cost for new instances

-Developed globally, offered locally

 ---